Jérôme Chartier

 Jérôme Chartier (born 14 November 1966) is a French politician who represented the 7th constituency of the Val-d'Oise department in the National Assembly from 2002 to 2017.
-A member of The Republicans and its predecessor parties, he also served as Mayor of Domont from 1995 to 2016.
+A member of The Republicans and its predecessor parties, he also served as the mayor of Domont from 1995 to 2016, as well as the vice-president of Regional Council of Île-de-France.

-Family origins and studies
+Early life and education

-Chartier was born into a Catholic family and spent his childhood in the Paris area, between Paris proper and Domont.
-When a teenager, he committed himself to the service of other people, as a member of the scout movement or as an instructor for the Red Cross Children's Hospital in Margency.
+Chartier was born into a leftist Catholic family with five children.
+As a teenager, he joined the Boy Scouts and served as an instructor for the Red Cross Children's Hospital in Margency.
 He attended Paris Descartes University.
-As he was interested in social sciences, he passed a double diploma in sociology and linguistics, then a public administration bachelor's degree and a political sciences master's degree.
-Then in 1990, he attended ESSEC Business School to study Urban Economics.
+He has a double diploma in sociology and linguistics, a bachelor's degree in public administration and a master's degree in political science.
+Afterwards, he attended ESSEC Business School in 1990 to study urban economics.

 Professional career

-Parallel to his studies, he has always earned his living thanks to student's jobs, -for instance in the Domont Driving school-, and freelance contribution to news papers such as La Gazette du Val-d'Oise or to free radio stations.
-After that, he became a half time parliamentary assistant for a Senator, then general secretary of the group of independent senators from 1989 to 1992.
+Parallel to his studies, he has always earned his living thanks to student jobs, for instance in the Domont Driving school, and freelance contributions to newspapers such as La Gazette du Val-d'Oise or to free radio stations.
+After that, he became a half-time parliamentary assistant for a Senator, then general secretary of the group of independent senators from 1989 to 1992.

 In 1993, after his military service, and when he graduated from the ESSEC, he joined a counsel agency as a project manager before becoming a mission manager.

 This was for him the opportunity to discover the political marketing techniques of the American campaigns.

-1995 is the landmark of both his election as the mayor of Domont (Val-d'Oise, 15000 inhabitants) and his active commitment in Jacques Chirac's successful presidential campaign.
+1995 is the landmark of both his election as the mayor of Domont and his active commitment in Jacques Chirac's successful presidential campaign.
 His election at the age of 28 made him one of the youngest mayors of France.
 That same year, he was also elected President of the association for the new developments in the area of "l'Ouest de la Plaine de France", before becoming the president of the urban community of "l'Ouest de la Plaine de France" in 2001.

 Anxious to preserve his professional activity in the private sector, he created his own consultancy office, C and C, in 1997 and worked successively for investment funds, industrial groups and management societies.
 In 2000, he parted with his office to create a participation holding society with some partners.
 He sold it in turn in 2002 after his election at the Parliament to be free to commit himself entirely to his political activities.

 He was equally in charge of responsibilities within the RPR, and notably became its Secretary for the Val-d'Oise, which is the 10th French federation and was at the same time in charge of the federations.
 He took an active part in the creation of the UMP and was in charge of the development of the professional federations.
 He created 21 federations within 6 months, gathering up to 8500 members.